-Nadine joined the WEST Board of Directors in March 2009 and was elected Secretary June 2013 – 2015.
+Nadine joined the WEST Board of Directors in March 2009 and was elected Secretary June 2013 – 2015 and Vice President in 2019.
 Nadine is a nurse, with an (Hons) BA in Developmental Psychology from the University of Windsor, and a MA in Leadership from the University of Guelph.
-Nadine has worked for over seventeen years in health care in various roles encompassing gerontology, chronic disease management program development and access to community health care.
+Nadine has worked for almost 20 years in health care in various roles encompassing gerontology, chronic disease management, system navigation, mental health and youth health.
 Nadine has a passion for finding innovative solutions to holistically address needs in community health care.
-She currently works at the Erie St. Clair Community Care Access Centre.
-Nadine’s passion for mentorship, research and education in health care has led her to act as a clinical preceptor, mentor to young professionals and sit on various committees to impact change.
-In addition to her board position at WEST, Nadine has been a past member of WEST’s IWD , Human Resources and Board Nominations Committees.
-Nadine is currently the Chair of WEST’s Strategic Planning Committee, and a consultant in emotional intelligence and leadership development.
-Nadine is active in community capacity building, research-involving empowerment in the workplace and advocacy for mental health resources in the community.
+She currently works at the Windsor Essex Community Health Centre as the Director of Clinical Practice for the Teen Health Centre and Street Health sites.
+Nadine’s passion for mentorship, research and education in health care has led her to act as a clinical preceptor, mentor to young professionals and sit on various committees to impact holistic change.
+In addition to her current board position at WEST, Nadine is a member of WEST’s IWD, and Chair of WEST’s Strategic Planning Committee.
+She has also been a member of the Human Resources and Board Nominations Committees.
+Nadine is also a consultant in emotional intelligence and leadership development, and performs in local theatre and volunteers in outreach with her church to help those in need.

 Rose Anguiano Hurst, Executive Director